AutomationPanda/playwright-python-tutorial/tutorial/6-api-testing.md

     expect(page.locator(card_xpath)).to_be_visible()
 ```

-The card XPath is complicated.
+The card XPath is complex.
 Let's break it down:

 1. `//div[@id="column-cards-{source_col}"]` locates the source column `div` using its ID